 Gorilla watches was started by a guy who had previously worked for Audemars Piguet, and you can almost tell that is the case.
 The very sporty, colorful, angular, and chunky design reminds me of the Royal Oak Offshore line from AP.

 These watches are unique, sporty, VERY colorful and from what I have heard, very well made.
-Plenty of cool specs and exotic materials to go around, and with their latest higher-end wandering hours models, there is no reason why they shouldn’t be on this list.
+Plenty of cool specs and exotic materials (forged carbon, titanium, and ceramic) to go around, and with their latest higher-end wandering hours models, there is no reason why they shouldn’t be on this list.

 Dwiss is a microbrand doing a lot of things right these days.
 Crazy and unique designs, a consistent design throughout their models and a nice community engagement.